wilsonmar/wilsonmar.github.io/_posts/2018-08-31-salesforce-einstein.md

 So Salesforce has partnered up with IBM.<a target="_blank" href="https://developer.salesforce.com/blogs/2018/09/discover-whats-next-for-ibm-at-dreamforce-2018.html">*</a>

 https://github.com/watson-developer-cloud/salesforce-sdk
-is a Salesforce library for Salesforce Apex to communicate with IBM Watson using REST APIs to solve complex problems.
+is a Salesforce library for Salesforce Apex to communicate with IBM Watson Assistant (Conversations) using REST APIs.
 See http://www.ibm.com/watson/developercloud/

+IBM introduced a service which automatically detects bias and explains how AI makes decisions—as the decisions are being made—runs on the IBM Cloud.
+IBM is open sourcing their AI bias detection and mitigation toolkit.

-## Offerings
+## Einstein Offerings

 Based on <a target="_blank" href="https://www.salesforce.com/products/einstein/features/#platform-scroll-tab?d=cta-body-promo-16">this</a>: